 Meanwhile, Claudette hasn't been able to find any other reports of prostitutes being raped at knife point.
 The partial plate Connie gave them had 600 possible matches.
 Dutch reports that hooker murders are up on the East Side and the last few had similarities.
 He's been studying murders in the whole city because "you never know when a disturbing pattern's going to emerge."
 Claudette thinks she's witnessing a disturbing pattern right now.

 Connie paces in front of a computer, where Claudette is clicking through mug shots.
 She whines, "Why can't Vic take care of this?"
 I'm sure Claudette wishes he would.
-Connie suddenly recognizes one of the men and points to the mug shot.
+Connie suddenly recognizes one of the men.
 Claudette clicks on the picture; their suspect is William Greeley.
-He's only been arrested once for trespassing on federal property as part of an environmental protest.
-The charge was later dropped.
+He's only been arrested once for trespassing on federal property during an environmental protest, a charge that was later dropped.

 When Claudette leaves to call for a warrant, Dutch asks about Connie's relationship with Vic.
 She says they "have a bond that transcends sex."
 Okie-dokie, whatever that means.

 Dutch, Claudette, and a bunch of uniforms raid Greeley's house.
 They find their illustrious environmentalist au naturale on his couch.
 Claudette advises him to put some clothes on.
 In the kitchen, the old-fashioned refrigerator is held shut with a padlock.
 Dutch calls for bolt cutters, wondering how many heads he'll find in there.